 Biometric attendance also help businesses save time and money, especially if you have multiple people working at different times of day or on different shifts.

 Because biometric attendance systems can also be used in physical security access control systems, it is much simpler to confirm an employee's identity before allowing them to enter restricted areas when these systems are put into place.
 Verifying the identification of an employee to ensure that they have safe access to the workplace while also keeping track of their attendance and absences in the system is made incredibly simple by this method.

-Biometric attendance systems can be used in a wide variety of industries including manufacturing, construction, restaurant, retail and more.
+Biometric attendance can be used in a wide variety of industries including manufacturing, construction sites, restaurants, retail and more.
 Since a biometric attendance management system uses physical characteristics to identify employees, it's not susceptible to theft or tampering.
-Additionally, with just a quick scan of a worker's face or fingerprint, businesses can verify that every person who is supposed to be present at work is in fact there, preventing instances of buddy punching (when one worker clocks in and out for another) or fraud.
+With a simple scan of a worker's face or fingerprint, businesses can ensure that every employee who is expected to be at work is actually there, eliminating the possibility of buddy punching (when one employee clocks in and out for another), proxy attendance, or fraud.

 When it comes to biometric attendance systems, they are offered in a wide variety of configurations so that businesses can select the one that best meets their requirements and fulfills their needs.
 Nevertheless, there are a few key features that need to be included in each and every biometric attendance system.
 These include the capability to store and retrieve information about employees and their attendance records, as well as the seamless integration capability with the existing payroll system and time clock.
 Other features include the ability to store and retrieve information about employees and their attendance records.
 A biometric attendance system typically consists of the following key features: